Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 #### Adding verification rules

-To add verification rules which will be checked for each build variant and for the entire `app` module, it is necessary to specify the following:
+To add verification rules which will be checked for each build/report variant and for the entire `app` module, it is necessary to specify the following:
 ```kotlin
 kover {
     reports {